top of page

 Explaining the Konjunktiv in German

-Konjunktiv II Present (Gegenwart): The simplest way to form the present subjunctive in German is with “würde” + infinitive, which corresponds to English “would + verb”.
-The verb würde is actually the subjunctive form of werden (to become) and it’s used as an auxiliary.
-This construction is extremely common in spoken German for all verbs.
-For example, ich würde gehen means “I would go.”
-To conjugate würde, add the regular endings (similar to the simple past endings) to the stem würd-:
+The simplest way to form the present subjunctive in German is with “würde” + infinitive.
+This corresponds neatly to English “would + verb.”
+In fact, würde is itself the Konjunktiv II form of werden (“to become”), and here it acts as a helping verb (auxiliary) for the conditional.
+This construction is ubiquitous in spoken and informal German for all verbs.
+For example:

 • ich würde – I would

-• du würdest – you would
+• du würdest – you (singular informal) would

 • er/sie/es würde – he/she/it would